 This is a new red tomato that has been grown and tested for cool summer temps with a short growing season.
 This meaty, medium sized fruit is good for home processing.
 The flavor is a good mixture of sugar and low acid.
 Determinate,

-Becoming a Northwest heirloom, Willamette was developed at Oregon State University by the late Dr. Tex Frazier in the 1950's.
+Becoming a Northwest heirloom, Willamette was developed at Oregon State University by the late Dr. William "Tex" Frazier in the 1950's.
 This very dependable ripener is one of OSU's first early determinate tomatoes.
 It's medium in size with a mild, low acid, sweet flavor.
 Tasty for a early tomato.
-This one is a keeper, does well in a large container.
-Determinate, early season
+This one does well in a large container.
+Determinate